adamhurm/discord-super-pal-of-the-week/README.md

 <br/>

-### Run the script!
+### Run the bots!
-Now just run the python script: `python3 discord-super-pal-of-the-week.py`
+Now you'll need to run the bots:
+ - Super Pal Bot: `python3 discord-super-pal-of-the-week.py`
+ - Spin the Wheel Bot: `npm start`

 (I suggest keeping the script running in a tmux session so that you can easily attach if you want to view the bot status.)